How Your Small Backyard Deck Could Feel This Peaceful

 Layer Plant Types Purpose

-Backdrop Bamboo, tall grasses Privacy and vertical interest
+Backdrop Bamboo, tall grasses, climbing vines Privacy and vertical interest without width

-Mid-level Flowering shrubs, ferns Color and seasonal interest
+Mid-level Flowering shrubs, ferns, ornamental grasses Color and seasonal interest at eye level

-Ground level Hostas, small perennials Foundation and texture
+Ground level Hostas, small perennials, ground covers Foundation and texture without height

 Container Gardening Excellence

-Container gardening is perfect for deck spaces because it allows you to control soil conditions, move plants as needed, and change your design seasonally.
+Container gardening proves perfect for small backyard decks because it allows you to control soil conditions, move plants as needed, and change your design seasonal.
+Containers also add another design element through their materials, colors, and shapes.

 Container Selection Tips